tiation/tiation-alma-street-project/Timeline/Chronological_Events.md

 ### Wednesday, May 28, 2025
 - **~10:45 AM**: Documentation process initiated to record and address the concerns regarding Tia's treatment
 - **~11:20 AM**: Tia requested to go for a morning walk to get food and was refused by staff
+- **~11:38 AM**: Tia experienced difficulty speaking due to stress and hunger
+- **~11:38 AM**: Tia requested a 'talker' machine/communication device to assist with communication (request not accommodated)
+- **~11:38 AM**: Tia requested to go to the vending machine to get food and was refused

 ## Key Patterns and Concerns